WICG/document-picture-in-picture/README.md

 When the PiP window is closed for any reason (either because the website initiated it or the user closed it), the website will often want to get the elements back out of the PiP window.
-The website can perform this in an event handler for the `unload` event on the `Window` object.
+The website can perform this in an event handler for the `pagehide` event on the `Window` object.
 This is shown in the `onLeavePiP()` handler in [Example code](#example-code) section above and is copied below: